 Dainty but deadly, these shimmering beauties dart over ponds, streams and clearings on the hunt for prey.
 Showcasing 45 dragonflies and 28 damselflies, the guide covers the most common species found in the region.
 Accompanying over 90 brilliant photographs are descriptions of habitat, appearance, length, behavior, similar species, flight time and interesting facts for each species.
 Also included are tips on watching, identifying and photographing these tiny jewels.
 An excellent field guide for beginners and seasoned naturalists that belongs in every hiker’s backpack or back pocket!

 We also have several excellent books on wild bees, honey bees, and bee-keeping.
-Come check out the supplies and information we offer for supporting our native Mason Bees, great fruit-tree and early-season garden pollinators, and for raising honey bees.

 Plants are, of course, the main thing every gardener wants in their garden.
 But to garden, one also needs some tools, and the quality of those tools makes a BIG difference in the comfort, ease and speed of getting those garden chores done.
 Durability, reliability, precision and ergonomic design don’t generally come cheap.
 A quality hand-saw or pole-saw, a pair of pruning shears, loppers or hedge-trimmers will, with a little maintenance, last a lifetime.
 Did someone you love just plant a home orchard?
 A berry patch?
 A new landscape?
 They’re going to need some good tools, and we’ve got them!